Emmykage/warrant-product/README.md

-# ProductHub – Fullstack Test Project
+# WarrantyIT – Fullstack Test Project

 This project is a simple **fullstack application** built with **React (frontend)** and **Node.js + Express + PostgreSQL (backend)**.
 It demonstrates user authentication, product management, and integration of styled UI components.